kierandavies0/papers/journal.md

 # Authors
 Gerard Capes
+John Smith

 # Title
-Biomass burning aerosol over West Africa
+Growth of Biomass burning aerosol over West Africa

 #Introduction
 This is the section where you reference other fngrgnginergngnegnengneg